-- Lecture 1 - finite-precision arithmetics, IEEE number representation, roundoff and extinction, error propagation, condition numbers, inverse error analysis (Exercise 01 PDF)
+- Lecture 1 - finite-precision arithmetics, IEEE number representation, roundoff and extinction, error propagation, condition numbers, backward error analysis (Exercise 01 PDF, Solutions 01 PDF)

 - Lecture 3 - Gauss-Seidel method, SOR method, Conjugate gradient methods, preconditioning schemes (Exercise 03 PDF, Solutions 03 PDF)

-- Lecture 5 - Least-Squares methods, QR decomposition, singular value decomposition, GMRES algorithm
+- Lecture 4 - Least-Squares methods, QR decomposition, singular value decomposition (Exercise 04 PDF, Solutions 04 PDF)

-- Lecture 6 - Non-linear systems of equations, fixed points, Newton method, bisection search, quasi-Newton methods, rank-1 update, Broyden algorithm, Lagrange interpolation, barycentric interpolation (Exercise 06 PDF, Solutions 06 PDF)
+- Lecture 6 - Non-linear systems of equations, quasi-Newton method, rank-1 update, Broyden algorithm, Lagrange interpolation, barycentric interpolation (Exercise 06 PDF, Solutions 06 PDF)

 - Lecture 7 - Interpolation algorithms: Aitken-Neville algorithm, Hermite and Spline interpolation (Exercise 07 PDF, Solutions 07 PDF)

-- Lecture 9 - Numerical integration (quadrature): trapezoidal rule, midpoint rule, Simpson rule, Romberg extrapolation, Gauss quadrature (Exercise 09 PDF, Solutions 09 PDF)
+- Lecture 9 - Numerical integration (quadrature): trapezoidal rule, Simpson rule, Romberg extrapolation, Gauss quadrature (Exercise 09 PDF, Solutions 09 PDF)

-- Lecture 12 - embedded Runge-Kutta, implicit schemes, Butcher tables, Adams-Bashforth formula, numerical stability, stiff problems
+- Lecture 13 - Systems of ODEs, Adams-Bashforth formula, numerical stability, stiff problems

-- Lecture 13 - Partial differential equations, method of lines, parabolic problems (diffusion), hyperbolic problems (waves), elliptic problems (Poisson equation), finite difference schemes, stencil methods, Courant-Friedrichs-Levy condition
+- Lecture 15 - Partial differential equations 2, elliptic problems (Poisson equation), finite difference schemes, stencil methods, Courant-Friedrichs-Levy condition